-The goal of Phase 2 is to refine the solution based on lessons learned during implementation, with the goal of developing descriptive evidence that the refined solution was successfully implemented in the community in focus.
+The goal of Phase 2 is to refine the solution based on lessons learned during implementation, with the goal of developing descriptive evidence that the refined solution was successfully implemented in the priority community.

-Before entering Phase 2, organizations should have partnered with a defined community to design a solution and develop a theory of change.
-During Phase 2, organizations and community collaborators work together to implement the solution for the first time in the community in focus and refine the solution design based on feedback and lessons learned during implementation.
-By the end of Phase 2, the solution should be successfully implemented in the community in focus, with the theory of change updated to reflect improvements made to the solution.
+Before entering Phase 2, organizations should have partnered with a defined priority community to design a solution and develop a theory of change.
+During Phase 2, organizations and stakeholders from the priority community work together to implement the solution for the first time in a priority community and refine the solution design based on feedback and lessons learned during implementation.
+By the end of Phase 2, the solution should be successfully implemented in the priority community, with the theory of change updated to reflect improvements made to the solution.
 It is common to repeat Phase 2 multiple times before moving on to Phase 3.
-Organizations that are implementing the solution for the first time with a community that was not involved in the solution design should prioritize establishing a partnership with the community and understanding the implementation context before beginning the activities in this phase (see Phase 1).
+Organizations that are implementing the solution for the first time with a priority community that was not involved in the solution design should prioritize establishing a partnership with the priority community and understanding the implementation context before beginning the activities in this phase (see Phase 1).

 Key Assumptions.
-Before beginning activities in Phase 2, organizations should have completed the following activities in partnership with the community1 (Please see Phase 1 activities for more guidance):
+Before beginning activities in Phase 2, organizations should have completed the following activities in partnership with the priority community (Please see Phase 1 activities for more guidance):

-- Unpacked the identified problem and designed a solution that is specific to the implementation context - ✓ Developed a well-defined theory of change (specific to the implementation context) that includes outputs and outcomes meaningful to the community in focus
+- Unpacked the identified problem and designed a solution that is specific to the implementation context - ✓ Developed a well-defined theory of change (specific to the implementation context) that includes outputs and outcomes meaningful to the priority community

-1 We recommend that organizations enter at Phase 2 if this is the first time implementing the solution in a specific community.
+&lt;sup>1 We recommend that organizations enter at Phase 2 if this is the first time implementing the solution in a priority community.

-As a fictitious illustrative example, before entering Phase 2, an organization and the community in focus might have created the following solution:
+As a fictitious illustrative example, before entering Phase 2, an organization and priority community might have created the following solution: